-Please note: On Wednesday, the Game Room will be closed to honor the Mid-Week Service that will be held in the Chapel.
+\Please note: On Wednesday, the Game Room will be closed to honor the Mid-Week Service that will be held in the Chapel.
 Thursday is used for Game Room inventory an intramural sports organization.
+Game Room and E-Sports Lab will open on Sunday for special events at specified times.